fxzjshm/simple-radio-telescope-backend/README.md

                                         will be set to 0 --mitigate_rfi_freq_list arg          list of frequency pairs to zap/remove,
                                         format: 11-12, 15-90, 233-235,
-                                        1176-1177 (arbitary values)
+                                        1176-1177 (arbitrary values)
   --spectrum_channel_count arg          Count of channels (complex numbers) in
-                                        spectrum.
-Time resolution for one bin
+                                        spectrum waterfall.
+Time resolution for
-                                        is 2 * spectrum_channel_count /
+                                        one bin is 2 * spectrum_channel_count /
                                         baseband_sample_rate
   --signal_detect_signal_noise_threshold arg
                                         threshold for signal detect, target